moritzheiber/ruby-jemalloc-docker/README.md

 The `Dockerfile` is set up in a way which makes it possible to compile pretty much any recent Ruby release [from the index on the ruby-lang.org website](https://cache.ruby-lang.org/pub/ruby/index.txt).
 The only two build arguments you need to provide are `RUBY_VERSION` (e.g. `3.1.2`) and the associated `sha256` checksum as `RUBY_CHECKSUM` (e.g. `ca10d017f8a1b6d247556622c841fc56b90c03b1803f87198da1e4fd3ec3bf2a`) of the `tar.gz` package associated with the relevant version.

-**PS:** You can always use the [ruby-version-checker](https://github.com/moritzheiber/ruby-version-checker-rs) container to fetch the latest available Ruby releases and their corresponding checksums:
+You can always use the [ruby-version-checker](https://github.com/moritzheiber/ruby-version-checker-rs) container to fetch the latest available Ruby releases and their corresponding checksums:

 ```console
 $ docker run ghcr.io/moritzheiber/ruby-version-checker